-The Northwest Folklife Festival is the place to learn, to dance, to play, to try something new, and to discover arts and cultures that inspire celebration of one another and our large community.
-The Northwest Folklife Festival celebrates the global traditions of local, independent artists and SCCA is proud to be sponsoring the event for a second year.
-The festival is more than a celebration of the diversity of the Pacific Northwest, it’s a chance to engage directly with the many communities that make up the region.
+The Northwest Folklife Festival is the place to learn, to dance, to play, to try something new and to discover arts and cultures that inspire celebration of one another and our large community.
+The Northwest Folklife Festival celebrates the global traditions of local, independent artists and SCCA is proud to sponsor the event for three years.
 Presenting more than 5,000 performers, the festival draws from the more than 100 cultural communities that Northwest Folklife collaborates with year-round.
-The 46th annual Northwest Folklife is presented without admission charge, creating the most inclusive, wide reaching arts experience.
+The festival is presented without admission charge, creating the most inclusive, wide reaching arts experience.

 SCCA will be featured in the Seattle Pride Parade, an event that works to celebrate and advocate for the LGBTQ population.
 The annual parade takes place in downtown Seattle.